Borja Bastón

-Borja González Tomás (born 25 August 1992), known as Borja Bastón, is a Spanish professional footballer who plays as a striker for Segunda División club Real Oviedo.
+Borja González Tomás (born 25 August 1992), known as Borja Bastón, is a Spanish professional footballer who plays as a striker.

 Trained at Atlético Madrid, he spent much of his tenure out on loan and with Atlético Madrid B, this included successful spells at Deportivo and Zaragoza in the Segunda División and Eibar in La Liga.
 In 2016 he signed with Swansea City, being loaned twice during his contract.

 Borja earned 29 caps and scored 19 goals for Spain at youth level, finishing as top scorer at the 2009 U-17 World Cup and winning the European Under-19 Championship two years later.

 Club career

 Atlético Madrid

 Born in Madrid, Bastón arrived in his hometown club Atlético Madrid's youth system at the age of four.
 He began as a goalkeeper, the position which his father played professionally, but he converted him to a forward so that he could enjoy the game more.
 He made his senior debut in the 2009–10 season, scoring 12 goals for the reserve team in the Segunda División B.

 On 15 May 2010, in the campaign's last round, Bastón made his first-team and La Liga debut, coming on as a substitute for Tiago in the 58th minute of the match against Getafe.
 Twenty minutes later, however, he was stretchered off with a serious anterior cruciate ligament injury on his left knee, in an eventual 0–3 home loss.

 Bastón re-appeared with Atlético B seven months after his injury, as a substitute in a 1–0 win over Cacereño.
 After the match, he stated: "I'm very happy.
-I've passed really bad times and I've suffered, but now I'm prepared to help the team go up in the league table."
+I've had a really bad time and I've suffered, but now I'm prepared to help the team go up in the table."

-In late August 2011 Bastón was loaned to Real Murcia, recently promoted to the Segunda División.
-On 30 August of the following year he moved to Huesca also in a temporary deal, scoring nine times for the latter during the season as it ended in relegation.
+In late August 2011 Bastón was loaned to Real Murcia, recently promoted to Segunda División.
+On 30 August of the following year he moved to Huesca also in a temporary deal, scoring nine times for the latter club during the season as it ended in relegation.
 On 27 January 2013, he netted in a 2–1 victory at Numancia but was also sent off for a second yellow card.

 On 28 August 2013, Bastón joined Deportivo de La Coruña on a two-year loan.
-After helping his team return to the top flight at the first attempt, he moved to fellow league club Real Zaragoza also in a temporary deal, scoring 22 goals in the regular season, contributing to his team's run to the promotion play-off final and earning a spot in the Team of the Season.
+After helping his team return to the top flight at the first attempt, he moved to Real Zaragoza in the same league also in a temporary deal, scoring 22 goals in the regular season, contributing to his team's run to the promotion play-off final and earning a spot in the Team of the Season.

 Bastón was loaned to Eibar of the top tier on 31 July 2015.
 He scored his first goals in the competition on 23 September, helping to a 2–2 draw at Levante.
 He was named the La Liga Player of the Month for October, for his goals against Las Palmas, Sevilla and Barcelona.